foragepm/forage/docs/contributing.md

-# Contributing to Forest
+# Contributing to Forage

-Want to contribute to Forest?
+Want to contribute to Forage?
 That's great!
 Here are a couple of guidelines that will help you contribute.
 Before we get started: Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md) to ensure that this project is a welcoming place for **everyone** to contribute to.
 By participating in this project you agree to abide by its terms.

 #### Overview